Your Rights as a Tenant in Washington State

 Authored By: Northwest Justice Project

-This info covers most people in Washington State who rent the place where they live (“residential tenants”).
-Many laws apply to the relationship between tenants and landlords.
-We explain the most common state laws regarding your rights and responsibilities as a tenant.
-Most important is the Residential Landlord-Tenant Act (RCW 59.18).
-RCW stands for the Revised Code of Washington, the law of Washington State.
+This publication covers most residential tenants (people who pay rent for the place where they live) in Washington State.
+We explain here the most common state laws covering your rights and responsibilities as a tenant.
+Most important is the Residential Landlord-Tenant Act (RCW 59.18) (“RLTA”).

 Special laws cover people who live in